luizparente/notebook/README.md

 # Notebook - A Minimalistic (and Vibe-Coded) Text Editor

-A simple yet powerful notebook clone built in C with GTK3.
+A simple yet powerful notepad "clone" built in C with GTK3.

 ## Features